Comparison4 min read

 Powertrain options

-This is where the two trucks diverge most clearly.
+This is where they diverge most.
 The Rogue comes only with a 201-hp 1.5-liter three-cylinder variable-compression turbo.
-It's an unusual engine and a good one — smooth, fuel-efficient, and more sophisticated than the displacement suggests.
-But it's the only option.
-No hybrid, no plug-in.
+It's an unusual engine and, honestly, a good one — smooth, efficient, more sophisticated than the displacement suggests.
+But it's the only option: no hybrid, no plug-in.

-The Tucson offers three powertrain choices: a 187-hp 2.5-liter gasoline four-cylinder, a 226-hp parallel hybrid (38 mpg combined), and a 261-hp plug-in hybrid (PHEV) that delivers 38 miles of EV range on a full charge.
-The PHEV is the standout — buyers who charge at home and drive mostly in-town can cover most of their miles on electricity, which changes the math on operating costs significantly.
+The Tucson gives you three: a 187-hp 2.5-liter gas four, a 226-hp parallel hybrid (38 mpg), and a 261-hp plug-in hybrid with 38 miles of EV range.
+The PHEV is the standout — if you charge at home and mostly drive in town, you'll cover most of your miles on electricity, which genuinely changes your operating costs.

-The Rogue's gas mileage (30 mpg combined) beats the Tucson's base gas engine (28 mpg), but the Tucson Hybrid trounces both at 38 mpg.
+The Rogue's 30 mpg beats the Tucson's base gas engine (28), but the Tucson Hybrid trounces both at 38.

 Verdict on powertrain: if you want a plug-in hybrid compact SUV under $40,000, the Tucson PHEV has almost no competition.
 If you don't need electrification, the Rogue's standard powertrain is smoother and slightly more efficient.